cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Every part of the program comes with extensive online help, which can be understood without deep knowledge in cryptography.

-CrypTool 1 is available in the five languages
+CrypTool 1 is available in 6 languages:
+- English (EN),
-- English,
+- German (DE),
-- German,
+- Greek (EL),
-- Polish,
+- Polish (PL),
-- Serbian and
+- Serbian (RS) and
-- Spanish.
+- Spanish (ES).

-In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark.
+In all language versions the program has the same full functionality -- translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark, and the installation program (setup).

 Here is a list of the remaining components of the CrypTool-1 package, which could not be localized yet for all language versions:
-                        DE     EN    ES     PL    RS Online help (html)      yes    yes   no     no    no Readme file (txt)       yes    yes   no     no    no CT script (pdf)         yes    yes   no     no    no CT presentation (pdf)   yes    yes   yes    no    no Elsner stories (pdf)    yes    yes   no     no    no
+                        DE     EN    EL    ES     PL    RS Online help (html)      yes    yes   no    no     no    no Readme file (txt)       yes    yes   no    no     no    no CT script (pdf)         yes    yes   no    no     no    no CT presentation (pdf)   yes    yes   no    yes    no    no Elsner stories (pdf)    yes    yes   no    no     no    no

 In English and German the CrypTool-1 package is completely localized.
 If a component isn't available for a special language version, then the according English component is attached.

-Further language versions (Greek, Turkish, Russian, Ukrainian, French, ...) are under development.
+Further language versions (Turkish, Russian, Ukrainian, French, ...) are a bit under development.

 The current release version of CrypTool and the source code are available at the following internet addresses (without registration):